chipembere/Protein-Analysis/README.md

 windows, remove the quotation marks from the path then enter).
 After that the code will write all the files mentioned above.

-Windows clustalw2 should look like:
+Windows clustalw2 path input should look like:

 C:\Program Files (x86)\ClustalW2\clustalw2.exe